THAT THE LORD GOD MIGHT DWELL THERE

 Trouble comes upon all who are not sealed.

-Today there are several highly placed Christian leaders who are teaching and preaching that which is not found in the Bible.
+Today there are several highly placed Christian leaders who are teaching and preaching things not found in the Bible.
 They are presenting miracles to validate that what they are teaching is of Christ, although it is not according to the Scriptures.
 They are the very picture of presumption, and they shall not be spared from torment.

 Then I saw a second beast, coming out of the earth.
 It had two horns like a lamb, but it spoke like a dragon.
 (Revelation 13:11)

-I believe these presumptuous Christian leaders of our day, who depend on miraculous signs to prove Christ is with them, are the beginning of the prophesied “False Prophet,” the “second beast.”
+I believe these presumptuous Christian leaders of our day, who depend on miraculous signs to prove Christ is with them, are the beginning of the “false prophet,” the “second beast” prophesied in Revelation 13:11.
 They may have forgotten that Christ said there are workers of miracles in His name whom He does not know.